laistie/uni-projects/README.md

 |    l    |      i, x1, y1, x2, y2, color       | Draws a line that links a point (x1, y1) to another point (x2, y2), has identifier i and color specified by the parameters |
 |    t    | i, x, y, border, fill, anchor, text | Draws a text at (x, y) that can have an anchor at the beginning, middle or end, has identifier i and color specified by the parameters |

-Each geometric shape would represent a type of "navy equipment" and after generating the first SVG with .geo file, there could be a .qry file with some functions:
+Each geometric shape would represent a type of navy equipment and after generating the first SVG with .geo file, there could be a .qry file with some functions:

 | COMMAND |    PARAMETERS    | DESCRIPTION                                                  |
 | :-----: | :--------------: | ------------------------------------------------------------ |